UserTesting (NYSE:USER) Releases Q1 2022 Earnings Guidance

-Several equities analysts have recently commented on the company.
-Piper Sandler assumed coverage on UserTesting in a research report on Monday, December 13th.
-They set an overweight rating and a $15.00 price objective on the stock.
-William Blair assumed coverage on UserTesting in a research report on Monday, December 13th.
-They set an outperform rating on the stock.
-Raymond James started coverage on UserTesting in a research report on Monday, December 13th.
-They set a strong-buy rating and a $14.00 price objective on the stock.
-JPMorgan Chase & Co. reduced their price target on UserTesting from $14.00 to $13.00 in a research report on Tuesday.
-Finally, Robert W. Baird assumed coverage on UserTesting in a research report on Monday, December 13th.
-They set an outperform rating and a $15.00 price target on the stock.
-Ten research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $13.60.
+A number of brokerages recently commented on USER.
+Raymond James began coverage on UserTesting in a research report on Monday, December 13th.
+They set a strong-buy rating and a $14.00 price target for the company.
+Truist Financial assumed coverage on UserTesting in a research note on Monday, December 13th.
+They issued a buy rating and a $15.00 target price on the stock.
+Needham & Company LLC started coverage on UserTesting in a research report on Monday, December 13th.
+They set a buy rating and a $14.00 price target on the stock.
+Loop Capital started coverage on UserTesting in a report on Monday, December 13th.
+They issued a buy rating and a $10.00 price objective for the company.
+Finally, Robert W. Baird started coverage on UserTesting in a report on Monday, December 13th.
+They issued an outperform rating and a $15.00 price objective for the company.
+Ten investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, UserTesting currently has an average rating of Buy and a consensus target price of $13.60.

-In related news, major shareholder Insight Holdings Group, Llc purchased 234,746 shares of UserTesting stock in a transaction that occurred on Thursday, February 3rd.
-The stock was purchased at an average cost of $6.78 per share, with a total value of $1,591,577.88.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Over the last three months, insiders purchased 1,678,714 shares of company stock valued at $11,365,615.
+In related news, major shareholder Insight Holdings Group, Llc bought 176,936 shares of UserTesting stock in a transaction on Wednesday, March 2nd.
+The stock was acquired at an average price of $9.65 per share, with a total value of $1,707,432.40.
+The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Insiders have acquired a total of 1,956,224 shares of company stock valued at $13,890,714 in the last ninety days.

 UserTesting, Inc engages in the operation of a software-as-a-service (SaaS) platform that enables organizations to know experiences of people as they engage with products, designs, apps, processes, concepts, or brands in the United States, the United Kingdom, and internationally.
 Its platform captures customer perspectives from targeted audiences who share their thoughts for digital, real-world, or omnichannel experiences.